jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 </video>
 </center>

 Implementations of a third-person camera can vary.
 For example, you may want the character movement to be independent of the camera movement so that the camera is not always behind the character.
-To do this we would calculate the view matrix for a third-person camera as seen above, but calculate a different $\mathbf{front}$ vector for the character based on another $yaw$ angle that can be altered using keyboard inputs ({numref}`third-person-camera-2).
+To do this we would calculate the view matrix for a third-person camera as seen above, but calculate a different orientation for the character based on a different $yaw$ angle that can be altered using keyboard inputs ({numref}`third-person-camera-2).

 ```{figure} ../_images/10_Third_person_camera_2.svg
 :width: 450